Note

 Currently, no upgrade is available.

-Each new Redis version is intended to be a seamless upgrade from previous versions with backwards-compatibilty as a design principle.
+Each new Redis version is intended to be a seamless upgrade from previous versions with backwards-compatibility as a design principle.
 However, small changes and bug fixes do occur which can cause application changes.
 Being conscious of these changes is always a good idea.

 If you're using an outdated Redis client, new commands or Redis features can't be supported properly.
 We always recommend updating to the latest stable version of your Redis client, as newer versions often have stability and performance improvements as well.
 For more information on configuring your client library, see best practices using client libraries.